snek152/SwordSelection/README.md

 I will consider making a Fabric port for 1.16 and/or 1.17.

 A 1.17 port is planned once Forge releases their first stable build.

+# Info

+Currently, the added sword variations are as follows:
+- Iron sickles
+- Iron broadsword

+The planned sword variations include:
+- Wooden, stone, diamond, netherite sickles
+- Wooden, stone, diamond, netherite broadsword
+- Daggers that are throwable
+- Scythe
+- Scimitars (long knife)

+Currently, the features of this mod are as follows:
+- Iron Sickles: A slightly faster yet less damaging variation of a sword.
+Can also work as a low-tier pickaxe
+- Iron Broadsword: A very bulky and slow sword variation that does much more damage, and also knocks back the target
+- Input an iron sword into a stonecutter to create these two sword variations

+Planned and possible features:
+- Dual wielding for scimitars and sickles
+- Custom crafting table-esque tile entity that can create sword variations
+- Config files for each sword variation and how to make them